Australia hero image

 • Adds Uluru segment: fly to Ayers Rock, sunset Field of Light, sunrise walk with Anangu guides.

-• Includes additional Sydney or Cairns free evening for fundraising dinners or focused workshops.
+• Includes an additional Sydney or Cairns free evening for fundraising dinners or focused workshops.

-• Provides buffer day for service project or community partnership in Sydney’s western suburbs.
+• Provides a buffer day for service projects or partnership visits in Sydney’s western suburbs.

 14 Days